5/10/2024

 Analyst, Beacon Securities

-Good morning and thanks for taking my questions and congrats on all the progress.
-Got two questions for you, Dan.
-So first off, has there been any sort of change in the M&A environments, whether from a valuation standpoint or a number of bidders you're dealing with or even timelines around executing on your M&A pipeline that would have prompted you or the board's decision to guess to augment what was already a pretty strong balance sheet to begin with?
+Good morning, and thanks for taking my questions, and congrats on all the progress.
+I've got two questions for you, Dan.
+So first off, you know, has there been any sort of change in the M&A environments, whether from a valuation standpoint or a number of bidders you're dealing with, or even timelines around executing on your M&A pipeline that would have prompted you or the board's decision, I guess, to augment what was already a pretty strong balance sheet to begin with?
 I'm just curious on your thoughts on that.

 speaker

-Yeah, I would think there, M&A in general especially on the bigger side, we've been seeing companies that have, the market's open to raising cash, isn't like it used to be, right?
-So we're seeing some of these companies that are sitting there, there's a little bit of growth and big ARR numbers and we think they can do better, but I think it's just been, they finally just come to conclusion it's time to exercise their ability to sell and they put things up for sale.
+Yeah, we think they're You know, M&A in general, especially on the bigger side, we've been seeing, you know, companies that have, you know, the market's open to raising cash like it used to be, right?
+So we're seeing some of these companies that are sitting there.
+There's a little bit of growth and big AR numbers, and we think they can do better.
+But I think it's just been, they've finally just come to the conclusion it's time to exercise their ability to sell and they put things up for sale.
 So we are seeing more of that going on and we are seeing less competition from what I'll call unknowledgeable buyers, right?
-So I think anybody that, I don't think anyone's gonna take a flyer on a healthcare based company unless they really know it.
-I think the people that are looking at these type of acquisitions are people that understand the space as opposed to not smart money as I would determine it.
-So less competition in that realm, we think on these deals and I think that's putting us in a better position to get them.
+So I think anybody that, I don't think anyone's going to take a flyer on a healthcare-based company unless they really know it.
+I think the people that are looking at these type of acquisitions are people that understand the space. as opposed to not smart money, as I would determine it.
+So less competition in that realm, we think, on these deals, and I think that's putting us in a better position to get them.

 speaker